TriService Nursing Research Program Mini-Evidence Based Practice Award

-Provide one-year funds to Military Treatment Facilities (MTFs) to purchase equipment and supplies in support of nurse-led evidence-based practice (EBP) projects.
+Provide one-year funds to purchase equipment and supplies in support of nurse-led evidence-based practice (EBP) projects pending available funding.

 - The project lead must be a military or civilian nurse assigned to an MTF.
-Contract nurses may apply if their contract explicitly states they are expected to lead EBP teams as part of their
+Project teams are encouraged to be multidisciplinary (preferred).
+If the project lead is a civilian nurse, a military nurse is required as a team member.

 - The nurse manager(s) of the site where the work will be conducted must support the project.

-- The budget should not exceed $10,000 unless approved in advance by the TSNRP Executive Director; funds must be obligated prior to the end of the fiscal
+- The budget should not exceed $10,000 unless approved in advance by the TSNRP Executive Director.

 Application and Approval Process:

-- A complete application (outlined below) may be submitted to the TSNRP any time through 1 May 2020.
-Projects are approved on a rolling basis until 1 May
+- A complete application (outlined below) may be submitted to the TSNRP any time before 31 December 2020 via the TSNRP Grants Database.

 Parts of the Application:

 - All TSNRP grant applications must be submitted via the TSNRP Grants Management Database after Requesting Access to the TSNRP Grants Management Database.
-Please go to the https://tsnrpgrants.comand click Request Access.
+Please go to https://www.tsnrpgrants.com and click Request Access.
+Please note you must copy the hyperlink or type the full address in: https://www.tsnrpgrants.com:

-- Description of the project (in 3 pages or less) that includes:
+- Description of the project is entered into the database and includes:

 - PICO(T) Question